jamesrknox/samples/highavailability/two-node-active-standby/two-node-active-standby-application/src/site/markdown/index.md

 * stop node A
 * use **epadmin read querytable** on node B to verify no data loss
 * stop node B

+:warning: This does not constitute an exhaustive non-functional test plan

 Use the [maven](https://maven.apache.org) as **mvn install** to build from the command line or Continuous Integration system :